Arr0ws/NeoterOS/README.md

 ## What is it?

-Neoter OS is a fake/parody terminal based operating system, that's heavily inspired from unix-like system when it comes to aesthetic, specifically linux
+NeoterOS is a fake/parody terminal based operating system, that's heavily inspired from unix-like system when it comes to aesthetic, specifically linux

 ## 🐧 What makes it "Linux like"?

 1. They both have a command line interface

 - Linux has the terminal
-- Meanwhile Neoter OS has the NC (NeoCommand)
+- Meanwhile NeoterOS has the NC (NeoCommand)

 2. They both have a package manager that behaves the same

 - Linux use package manager like apt, pacman, etc
-- Meanwhile Neoter OS use the PET (Package Engine Turbo) package manager (fake btw)
+- Meanwhile NeoterOS use the PET (Package Engine Turbo) package manager (fake btw)

 ## ❌ What makes Neoter OS different?